When are you open?

 How do I become a Teen Rec Member?

-You have to schedule an interview with the director.
-It takes about 15 minutes.
+You have to schedule an appointment with the director.
+It takes about 30 minutes.
 We review our rules and ask you and your parent or legal guardian to sign our contract as proof that you both understand them.
-Your parent or legal guardian MUST be present at the interview.
+A parent or legal guardian MUST be present at the interview.

 What does Teen Rec Membership cost?